 The Women in Safe Homes Fund is the world’s first gender-lens property fund focused on helping women who either suffered domestic abuse or are ex-offenders.

-Established in January 2021, the Fund was initiated by Patron Capital to provide affordable, safe, and secure homes for women and their families who are suffering domestic abuse, leaving the criminal justice system and women at risk of or experiencing homelessness in the UK.
+Initiated in December 2020, the Fund was launched by Patron Capital and Resonance in a joint venture to provide affordable, safe, and secure homes for women and their families who are suffering domestic abuse, leaving the criminal justice system and women at risk of or experiencing homelessness in the UK.
 The Fund also works in partnership with Women’s Sector Organisations (WSOs), its housing partners, who provide specialist wraparound services to tenants.

-Together with Keith & Lauren Breslauer initial anchor support of £1.5m, an investment of £1m, and the dedication of an essentially pro bono Patron team, the fund was launched in Dec 2020 and over £29m has been raised so far.
-Its aim is to create 128 affordable homes over its lifetime, benefiting over 1,500 women.
+Together with Keith & Lauren Breslauer initial anchor support of £1.5m, an investment of £1m, and the dedication of an essentially pro bono Patron team, including Juan Du, Kendall Langford and Richard Sykes, over £29m has been raised so far.
+Its aim is to create 122 affordable homes over its lifetime, benefiting over 700 women.

 Why the need for the fund?